 Much as retail health clinics now offer convenient care at an affordable cost, retail dental clinics — located in drug, grocery, or mass merchandising stores — could help to close the oral health gap.
 Under this model, the clinics would offer a limited set of clearly priced, high-quality services delivered by oral health professionals in a low-cost facility located inside a high-traffic retail outlet.

-This feasibility report, based on interviews with dentists and other experts, consumer surveys, and published reports, examines factors that would support or inhibit the emergence of retail dental clinics in California and elsewhere.
+This feasibility report, based on consumer surveys, published reports, and interviews with dentists and other experts, examines factors that would support or inhibit the emergence of retail dental clinics in California and elsewhere.
 While the model seems promising in today's economic climate, it remains unclear if retail dental clinics would substantially improve access to services and the oral health of the underserved, since an innovation of this kind could evolve in various directions.

 The full report, along with an interactive financial model in the form of a Microsoft Excel spreadsheet, are available under Document Downloads.